rohan98756/NumbAnalComputing/README.md

-This repository contains solutions to homework assignments for the Numerical Analysis and Computing course.
+This repository contains solutions to homework assignments for the Numerical Analysis and Computing course (RU).
 Each homework is organized with source code and brief explanations below.

 HW1: Root‑Finding Methods
 Implements three classic algorithms to find a root of a given function, stopping when successive approximations differ by less than 10⁻⁶.